HeForShe: Country-level initiatives

-The success of HeForShe can be seen through the Civil Society's numerous and impactful actions worldwide.
 HeForShe Taverns have been set up throughout South Africa to initiate conversations with men about engaging with women without being abusive in taverns, as they are mostly men-dominated.
 Further HeForShe Equality Stories include boys and men cycling through rural India to shift positively traditional gender norms, and boys and men redefining masculinity in Jordan.
 Students engage very much, as a #GetFree tour was organised throughout universities to initiative gender equality ideas in North America, and over 100 HeForShe student clubs are active worldwide.
 The Civil Society is able to engage via the online HeForShe Action Kit.

 HeForShe in Sports

-HeForShe has been partnering with numerous organisations to advance gender equality in sports, including the Valencia Club de Fútbol (CF), one of Europe's major football teams and Fenerbahçe Sports Club, one of Turkey's most popular sports club.
+HeForShe has been partnering with numerous organisations to advance gender equality in sports, including the Valencia Club de Fútbol, one of Europe's major football teams and Fenerbahçe Sports Club, one of Turkey's most popular sports club.
 The HeForShe Champions also engage by raising awareness on gender equality through their own sports events such as the Danone Nations Cup and the BNP Paribas Tennis Open.